-Hot air rises, so if your bedroom is on the top floor then it's worth sleeping downstairs, if you have the space.
+Hot air rises, so if your bedroom is on the top floor then it's worth sleeping downstairs if you have space.
 You could also try sleeping as close to the floor as possible by taking your mattress off the bed or sleeping on a futon.

 If you share a bed with a partner, then consider (temporarily) saying goodbye – two bodies means twice the heat.
-To prevent arguments over who gets the bed and who's confined to the sofa, try taking it in turns.
+To prevent arguments over who gets the bed and who will be confined to the sofa, try taking it in turns.

 If in doubt, get pampering.
 It's called 'self-care' for a reason, and applying a gorgeous cooling face mask is the perfect solution for the heatwave.
 Currently, our favourite is the ULTRA SMART Pro-Collagen Aqua Infusion Mask by Elemis, £120.
 This moisture mask delivers layers of hydration to help protect the skin’s moisture barrier, for a complexion that looks smoother and firmer.

 This article contains affiliate links, which means HELLO! may earn a small commission if a reader clicks through and makes a purchase.
 More information.